BluntlyCat/TouchPortal-SCLogEventHandler/README.md

 Shows a text with date, name of murderer and cause of death
 In case no kill happened, the message 'No kill detected' is shown

+### sc_leh_kill_state_full

+Contains the full line of the kill event from Game.log
+In case no kill happened, the line can be copied to clipboard by tipping on the kill message